codacy/codacy-rubocop/docs/description/Rails_I18nLazyLookup.md

-This cop checks for places where I18n "lazy" lookup can be used.
+Checks for places where I18n "lazy" lookup can be used.

 # Examples